Upcoming Events

 Alex Chester, founder and CEO of Mixed Asian Media, is a trailblazing actor, editor, and advocate creating platforms that celebrate and amplify multiracial AAPI voices.
 Her work brings visibility to the diversity within Asian identity and empowers community through storytelling and representation.

-Together, these leaders will unpack their personal journeys, what it means to hold multiple cultural identities, and how they've turned their experiences into powerful platforms for change.
-Whether you're mixed race, part of the broader AAPI community, or simply curious about authentic leadership and identity, this conversation will leave you inspired and connected.
+Together, Ingrid and Alex will unpack their personal journeys, what it means to hold multiple cultural identities, and how they've turned their experiences into powerful platforms for change.

 📍 Peerspace: 8 West 38th Street, 3rd Floor, New York, NY